Civil and industrial wastewater treatment

 High efficiency in removing particles and contaminants, ensuring a quality treated water resource.

-• Sequential Reactor (SBR):
+• Sequential Reactor (SBR)

 Advantages: